MozillaItalia/Mozilla-Italia-l10n-guide/en/1-Translation_Best_Practices.md

 sign in = access to your (already existent) account

 Anyway, since not even the most experienced professional can know every single term, the best weapon of a translator is the patience and dedication to research every term they are not sure about.
-Also, in certain cases, when you *think* you know a term, but it seems out of place in context, you should reseach that too, because it could have some hidden meaning or use you have not discovered yet.
+Also, in certain cases, when you *think* you know a term, but it seems out of place in context, you should research that too, because it could have some peculiar meaning or use you have not discovered yet.